Charlotte; Chittenden County

 The park roads and hiking trails of Mt.
 Philo draw thousands of visitors per year.
 Whether using the trail system or park roads people hike to the top for exercise, to experience nature, view wildlife – especially birds, and to see the spectacular view from the summit.

 - Mt.
 Philo State Park Interactive Campground Map and Guide

 - Mt.
 Philo Birding Guide

 - Information on hunting, fishing and trapping in Vermont

-The Agency of Natural Resources is currently developing a Long-range management plan (LRMP) for the 232-acre Mount Philo State Park located in the Town of Charlotte.
+The Agency of Natural Resources recently developed a Long-range management plan (LRMP) for the 232-acre Mount Philo State Park located in the Town of Charlotte.
 Mt.
 Philo, Vermont’s oldest state park is dominated by the 968’ Mount Philo with spectacular views of the Lake Champlain valley and the Adirondack Mountains of New York.